 It is possible to download an attachment despite this has been disabled in the settings.
 Unfortunately there is no workaround at this moment.

-Objectives insights on test level cannot be calculated correctly when flow is used
+Objectives insights on test level cannot be calculated correctly when randomised sections are used

 Publication date